christhompson/recognizers-arch/README.md

 which first warms up then process, and then initializes the OS X sandbox API (through our ctypes wrapper).

-Requirements
+## Requirements
----

-I've built and tested this software using:
+We have built and tested this software using:

 - Mac OS X 10.9 (adding support for Linux's seccomp-bpf should be feasible)
 - Python 2.7.6